Credential stuffing in Australia is increasingly fueled by major data breaches, but passkeys can offer protection against these cybersecurity threats.

 Taken from Notifiable Data Breaches Report July to December 2023

 The surge in data breaches in Australia highlights the need for good cyber security posture.
 As the country strives to become a leader in this field by 2030, it must address the existing vulnerabilities and build upon its initiatives to create a more resilient digital environment.
 Solutions like passkeys, which offer phishing-resistant multi-factor authentication, represent a crucial step forward in protecting user data and enhancing overall cybersecurity.
+In addition, combative efforts such as dark web monitoring and sharing cyber threat intelligence will help the country prepare for potential attacks and reduce the impact of data breaches.
+By investing in new technologies, Australia can not only defend against cyber threats but also become a global leader in cybersecurity.

 Why Are Passkeys Important For Australian Organizations?